zachcasper/resource-types-contrib/docs/contributing/contributing-resource-types-recipes.md

 Each Resource Type has two types of documentation written specifically for developers, and separately, for platform engineers.

 ### Developers
 Developer documentation is embedded in the Resource Type definition.
 Each Resource Type definition must have documentation on how and when to use the resource in the top-level description property.
+When writing developer documentation, use Markdown.
+This is especially important for code blocks which must be quoted using triple backquotes.
+Output from `rad resource-type show` is shown in text only, but the Radius Dashboard formats the Markdown property including the ability to single-click copy code blocks.

 Each property must also include:
  - The overall description of the property including example values.
  - Whether the property is required or optional.